w3f/research/docs/Polkadot/security/keys/index.md

 ## Session keys

-All session keys derive their authority from a session certificate, which is signed by a controller key that delegates the appropriate stake.
 Roughly, each session key performs a specific role in either consensus or security.
+All of them derive their authority from a session certificate, which is signed by a controller key that delegates the appropriate stake.

 The controller key can pause or revoke this session certificate and/or issue a replacement with new session keys at any time.
 New session keys can be registered in advance, and some must be, so validators can smoothly transition to new hardware by issuing session certificates that become valid in a future session.
 It is recommended to use "pause" for emergency maintenance and "revocation" in case a session key may have been compromised.